Project Runway Canada

-Project Runway Canada is a Gemini Award-winning Canadian television adaptation of the American reality television series Project Runway, which debuted on the Slice network on October 8, 2007.
+Project Runway Canada is a Canadian television adaptation of the American reality television series Project Runway, which debuted on the Slice network on October 8, 2007.
 The second season aired on Global.
 The series' host is fashion model Iman, while Canadian designer Brian Bailey acts as the contestants' mentor.
 The series was canceled after the second-season finale.

-In April 2025, Crave announced a revival of the series, with judges including Coco Rocha and Jeanne Beker..
+In April 2025, Crave announced a revival of the series, hosted by judge Coco Rocha, joined by judges Jeanne Beker and Spencer Badu, with Aurora James as mentor.
 It began streaming in November 2025.

 Format

 Project Runway Canada uses the same format as the American version of Project Runway that aired on the Bravo and Lifetime networks.